Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I did since the last weekly scrum:
 1. Almost complete scenario 5.
-2. The jumper can move left and right, shoot and fall.
-3. The StarForest move randomly, and rebound the opposite direction when they meet the edge of the world.
-When the star meets the jumper, it will disappear, and the score will increase.
-4. The ground can move left and right with different speed, and move to the opposite direction when meet the edge of the world.
+2. Realize the functions in different classes in the project, such as Jumper, StarForest, Ground, Enemy, Score.
-5. The jumper can move with the ground when it is on the ground.
+3. Fix the bugs to make the jumper move with the ground when it is on the moving ground.
-6. The enemies are created one by one every two seconds, and move to the jumper.
-7. The jumper can shoot, and the bullet will kill the enemy.
+4. In order to increase the difficulty of the scenario, add some stones, when the jumper meets the stone, it will die.
-8. Almost finish the factory pattern.
+5. Almost finish the factory pattern.

 ### What I plan to do:
-1. In order to make it more diffcult, add some stones, when the jumper meets the stone, it will die.
+1. In order to make it more diffcult, modify the act method of StarForest so that it is harder to be "eated".
 2. Complete factory pattern.
 3. Merge my scenatio with other scenarios.
 4. Add some cute images.